dorj222/jambaldorj.me/README.md

 # Personal Website

-This is my personal website where I will post my selected projects and some travel photos.
+This is my personal website where I will post my selected projects.
 Currently, I am creating this website with CSS, HTML, and Vanilla JS.